othnielee/vagrantbox/README.md

-# [Vagrantbox]
+# Vagrantbox

 This repo provides a template to create an Ubuntu-based development environment using the VirtualBox software hypervisor with orchestration by Ansible.
-It is primarily geared towards PHP and Rails development, but can support a wide range of dev needs.
+It is primarily geared towards PHP and Rails development, but can support a range of dev needs.
 The box is configurable using YAML.

 ## The Stack